NVIDIA/NeMo/docs/source/core/core.rst

 CLI
 ~~~

-With NeMo and Hydra, every aspect of model training can modified from the command line.
-This is extremely helpful for running lots of experiments on compute clusters or
+With NeMo and Hydra, every aspect of model training can be modified from the command-line.
+This is extremely helpful for running lots
-for quickly testing parameters while developing.
+of experiments on compute clusters or for quickly testing parameters while developing.

 All NeMo `examples <https://github.com/NVIDIA/NeMo/tree/r1.0.0rc1/examples>`_ come with instructions on how to
-run the training/inference script from the command line, see `here <https://github.com/NVIDIA/NeMo/blob/4e9da75f021fe23c9f49404cd2e7da4597cb5879/examples/asr/speech_to_text.py#L24>`_
+run the training/inference script from the command-line (see `here <https://github.com/NVIDIA/NeMo/blob/4e9da75f021fe23c9f49404cd2e7da4597cb5879/examples/asr/speech_to_text.py#L24>`_
-for an example.
+for an example).

 With Hydra, arguments are set using the ``=`` operator: